JAX patterns#

 Array assignments#

 Even thought, jax.numpy as jnp is meant to replicate the functionality of numpy as np, and jnp would behave in many cases indeed indistinguishably from np, there is a few differences.
-Assignments in array is one them: JAX arrays are immutable.
+The reason for that is that jax.numpy provides nearly the same API as numpy, it uses a different (JAX) backend.

-In JAX, array indexing adapts NumPy’s syntax to fit immutable arrays.
+JAX arrays are immutable.
+I.e. in JAX, array indexing adapts NumPy’s syntax to fit immutable arrays.
 Direct assignments like array[index] = value are not supported.
 Instead, JAX uses the .at method for updates, allowing modifications in a purely functional style.
-For example, setting an element is done with
+For example, setting value of an element is done with

 array = array.at[index].set(value),